Albert-IV/archimedes-tux/README.md

 - [x] Rename repo / files
 - [x] Re-add solder locations for switches instead of only hotswap
 - [x] Rotate thumbs to allow 1.5u / 2u keycaps
+- [x] Re-add Puck support
+  - [x]  Add initial footprint to library
+  - [x]  Fix text when rotation makes the text apppear in the wrong order
+  - [x]  Make each individual screw hole able to be turned on / off
+  - [x]  Add PR to Erogogen
+  - [x]  Add / place puck on board

 ### To Run Locally